Poe Pinson

 Poe Pinson (born March 2, 2005) is an American skateboarder.
 She competed in the women's street event at the 2024 Summer Olympics.

 Skateboarding

 Pinson represented the United States of America as a member of the USA Skateboarding National Team at the 2024 Summer Olympics, where she competed in the women's street skating and came in 5th.

+In August 2024, the Fernandina Beach City Commission voted to name the Fernandina Beach Skate Park after Poe Pinson.